 The legend of Santa Claus evolved from Saint Nicholas’s practice of giving anonymous gifts to people, sometimes dropping gold coins in the shoes left out for him, and on a few occasions tossing bags of gold coins into the open windows of houses when families needed financial help.
 One story tells of him dropping a bag of gold down the chimney of a home in order to evade the praise of the home’s owner, so that their gratitude for the good deed would go to God instead.

-The Eastern Orthodox Church reveres Saint Nicholas as the patron of travelers, repentant thieves, and those who’ve been falsely accused, among others.
+The Eastern Orthodox Church honors Saint Nicholas as the patron of travelers, repentant thieves, and those who’ve been falsely accused, among others.
 His feast day is celebrated every year on December 6th.
-Thank you, Saint Nick.